ajdavidl/Linguae/linguae/LLM/Readme.md

 ```
 linguae.llmChat : Create a chat with the large language model.
 linguae.llmDefinitions : Print the definition of the word according the language model in the language asked.
+linguae.llmStory : Print a short story written by the language model about the specified topic and in the language asked.

 ```

 - llmChat: